List of Yu-Gi-Oh! GX characters: Recurring characters

-The chancellor of Duel Academy, Sheppard watches over the students in his school, but is often directly responsible (though not always fully aware of it) for many of the incidents that befall Jaden and co.
+The chancellor of Duel Academy, who watches over the students in his school but is often directly responsible, though not always fully aware of it, for many of the incidents that befall Jaden and co.
 In the second season, Sheppard left Duel Academy under the care of Crowler, and was sought by Zane, who wanted to obtain the Underworld deck that lay dormant within his dojo.
 He eventually resumed his position in time for the GX tournament, part of a plot devised by both himself and Pegasus to lure out the person possessing the famed Ultimate Destiny Card.
 Sheppard plays a Cyber-Style deck.